 This observership is an educational experience that consists of observing the workflow and activities of an institution specialized in human genetics.
 The observers are under the direct supervision of the senior member of the department faculty where they are assigned.
 The observers must not disclose, cause or permit the disclosure of any confidential information to any person.
 At the end of the observership a certificate will be awarded.

 Every year between 1st August and 30st November candidates can send their documents.
-Notifications of acceptance are expected to be available by the end of January the upcoming year.
-The awardees will have 6 months from the end of February to visit the selected department otherwise the funding will be forfeited.
+Notifications of acceptance are expected to be available by the end of december.
+The awardees will have 6 months from the date of notification to visit the selected department otherwise the funding will be forfeited.

 The selected candidates will be mentioned each year during the ESHG Conference.